 Students enrolled in the LPN to B.S.N., Medical Assistant, Patient Care Technician, Practical Nurse, Surgical Processing Technician, and Surgical Technology programs should refer to their respective Healthcare Supplements for program-specific immunization requirements.

-Students applying to the Health Sciences, LPN to B.S.N., Medical Assistant, Patient Care Technician, Practical Nurse, Surgical Processing Technician, and Surgical Technology programs must provide authorization for a criminal background check prior to registration, and submit a physical assessment by a licensed physician, advanced practice registered nurse, or physician assistant prior to participating in clinical rotations.
+In addition, students applying to the Health Sciences, LPN to B.S.N., Medical Assistant, Patient Care Technician, Practical Nurse, Surgical Processing Technician, and Surgical Technology programs must provide authorization for a criminal background check prior to registration, and submit a physical assessment by a licensed physician, advanced practice registered nurse, or physician assistant prior to participating in clinical rotations.

 Medical Assistant program applicants must complete and sign a Health Record and Supplemental form, which provides technical information, prior to the start of classes.
 A tetanus shot administered within the past 10 years is also recommended.
 Hepatitis B vaccination and a tetanus shot are also recommended for part-time students enrolled in the Medical Assistant program.

-Berkeley College has established a Readmissions Department to assist former students, who have been out of attendance for one term or more, with the transition back to college.
+Readmissions: Berkeley College has established a Readmissions Department to assist former students, who have been out of attendance for one term or more, with the transition back to college.
 To be considered for readmission, students should be aware of the following:

 - A Readmission Request form must be submitted.